EIN-1/justask/README.md

 - [**Java Script**](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - dynamic templates programming language of this project (FrontEnd)
 - [**jQuery**](https://api.jquery.com/) - API for JavaScript - dynamic templates programming language of this project (FrontEnd)
 - [**Bootstrap v.
 5.**](https://getbootstrap.com/) - styling framework used in this project (FrontEnd)
 - [**Gitpod**](https://gitpod.com/) - online IDE - gitpod was used to create this project
 - [**Git**](https://git-scm.com/doc) - to make commitments of progress and push the results back to GitHub
 - [**GitHub**](https://github.com/) - to keep the track of version control
 - [**Heroku**](https://heroku.com) - to deploy this project
 - [**Google Fonts**](https://fonts.google.com/) - used for picking the best typography
 - [**PostgresSQL**](https://www.postgressql.com/) - used as a database storage
 - [**Cloudinary**](https://console.cloudinary.com/) - used as a storage of static files
 - [**FavIcon.io**](https://favicon.io/favicon-converter/) - used to compress favicon
 - [**W3Schools**](https://www.w3schools.com/) - useful information and cheat sheets
+- [**Google Fonts**](https://fonts.google.com/) site was used to pick the best typography style.
+The most importance was given to balance between style and readability.
+As a developer I needed to ensure that all text is displayed clear.

 [Back to top](<#table-of-content>)